Time Translation Symmetry Breaking in an Isolated Spin-Orbit-Coupled Fluid of Light

-A second remarkable consequence of the Floquet structure of the fluid's spectrum is a phenomenon of parametric instability.
-At large enough $z$, we observe an exponential growth of the fringe amplitude, as illustrated in Fig.~\ref{fig:g2_ell_growth}(a).
-This parametric instability stems from the spontaneous emergence of imaginary frequencies in the Floquet spectrum, see Fig.~\ref{fig:omega_ell}(b).
-To explore more systematically the occurrence of these parametric instabilities in our system, we have analyzed their characteristic growth rate $\Gamma$ for various interaction strength $g_s I_0$ and polarization $\cos\theta_0$ of the background field.
+A second remarkable consequence of the Floquet structure of the fluid's spectrum is a phenomenon of parametric resonance~\cite{Landau_Lifshitz_01_book}, analogous to that observed in periodically driven atomic~\cite{Tozzo2005,Creffield2009,Bukov2015,Lellouch2017,Boulier2019} and photonic~\cite{ Sarchi2008,Gavrilov2017,Gavrilov2020,Carlon2020,Koniakhin2021} systems.
+Parametric resonances are associated with the spontaneous emergence of complex frequencies in the Floquet spectrum, see Fig.~\ref{fig:omega_ell}(b).
+They can occur when the two lowest positive eigenvalues $\Omega^{(0)}_{1,2}$ of the time average of the matrix entering Eq.~\eqref{eq:ham_eq} fulfill $\smash{\Omega^{(0)}_a(q_\perp) + \Omega^{(0)}_b(q_\perp) \simeq n \Delta k}$ for $a,b = 1,2$ and integer $n > 0$~\cite{Lellouch2017,Supplemental}.
+Parametric resonances induce an exponential growth of the population of the corresponding Bogoliubov modes at large $z$, resulting in a strong increase of the fringe amplitude in $g_2$, as illustrated in Fig.~\ref{fig:g2_ell_growth}(a).
+To explore more systematically the occurrence of these instabilities, we have analyzed their characteristic growth rate $\Gamma$ for various interaction strengths $g_s I_0$ and background polarizations $\cos\vartheta_0$.